 Welcome to Chatham University!

-We are very excited to welcome you to Chatham University and the great experiences that await you as a graduate student or continuing and professional studies student!
-Soon you will be hearing from your program director about an orientation that is program specific to you, but we wanted to take a few moments to welcome you and share with you our top 10 suggestions for maximizing your experience at Chatham University:
+We are very excited to welcome you to Chatham and the great experiences that await you as a graduate student or continuing and professional studies student!
+Soon you will be hearing from your program director about an Orientation that is program specific to you, but we also want to invite you to the Graduate Student Welcome:

 Top 10 suggestions for new graduate students:

 Visit The Graduate Student Experience to learn about activities and resources at Chatham University.